HylianBasement/netbuilder/README.md

 ```

 ### Registering serializable classes & serializers
 We have our classes ready, but how do we register them?
-All we need to do is to chain the `WithSerialization` method from the namespace's builder.
+All we need to do is to chain the `UseSerialization` method from the namespace's builder.
 It takes a list of serializable classes and serializers.

 After that, the job is complete and our remote is ready to send and receive requests without having to worry about calling other functions to handle our classes.